Introduction to OS Alternatives

 This is the GUI(Graphical User Interface) based OS developed by Microsoft back in 1985.
 In actual terms, it is the graphical interface of MS-DOS.
 The very first version of windows was 1.1 that had facilitates the disk partition feature through the graphical interface.
 The web browser was first used in the 3.0 version of windows that made the internet easily accessible to the users.

-This is one of the most famous alternatives present for OS today as it provides the interface that could be interacted using a device called Mouse.
+This is one of the most famous alternatives present for OS today as it provides an interface that could be interacted using a device called Mouse.
 We can move the mouse pointer throughout the screen and click it makes the selection.
 Windows allow users to install additional software to add extra functionality and increase the efficiency of the system.
-The main purpose of the window is to provide a very decent interface on which anyone can work with easy to perform the desired task.
+The main purpose of the window is to provide a very decent interface on which anyone can work with ease to perform the desired task.

-The windows are very popular and covering the large user base due to its simplicity in the graphical interface.
+The windows are very popular and covering a large user base due to its simplicity in the graphical interface.
 It is designed by taking care of nontechnical users.
 The GUI is designed over the DOS which means it actually runs the commands in the DOS but due to the GUI the user is kept unaware of what’s going on behind the scene.

 2. MAC OS X